mhorrall/codeJourn/src/pages/blog/2019-01-15-you-down-with-pgp.md

         }
 ```

 Here I am passing in a username and password.
 The method returns a Data Transfer Object (DTO) that is defined in the PgpDemo.Core project.
-Its a class has two string properties one for the public key and another for the private key.
+It's a class that has two string properties one for the public key and another for the private key.
 Normally you would store these values for future use but for this example they are just class variables so you will need to re-generate them each time the application is run.

 To encrypt a file: